 As soon as you contact us, one of our TReAT members will establish the filing requirements under your treaty and send you the appropriate package, including a questionnaire and engagement letters.

-Based on you answers, TReAT will support your application by completing all necessary forms, filing them with the responsible tax authorities and, if desired, liaising on your behalf.
+Based on you answers, TReAT will support your application by completing all necessary forms, if desired, liaising on your behalf.

 Due to the complexity of the filing materials, obtaining treaty relief may not be as quick and easy as it could be, but TReAT will make it easy as it can be, to help you keep your withholding taxes low.